 The festival is not responsible for towed cars.
 Parking is prohibited on Rt 96 directly in front of the festival site and on other local streets as marked.
 Again, if you park in restricted areas, you will very likely be towed, which is a hassle and costs money.
 Parking is allowed on one side only of Rabbit Run Road.
 Be aware that there are places on this road where getting all four wheels off the pavement will land you right in the ditch, so watch yourself, especially if you come in at night.
 Nobody living around the fairgrounds wants to have a bunch of cars in their front yard, so please be considerate.

 Gadabout Handicapped accessible parking and shuttle

 There is FREE handicapped parking and shuttle from the Falls Road entrance of the Across The Way parking lot.
-The handicapped accessible Gadabout shuttle bus will run a loop from the Across The Way shuttle stop lot to the front or back gate of the festival (Thursday 5-10:30pm, Friday 5-10:30pm, and Saturday noon-10:30pm).
+The handicapped accessible Gadabout shuttle bus will run a loop from the Across The Way shuttle stop lot to the front or back gate of the festival (Thursday 5-10:30pm, Friday Noon-10:30pm, and Saturday noon-10:30pm and Sunday 11am-4pm.
 Please, check this year's program or schedule for specific times during which the shuttle will run.
 There is also handicap parking available on-site inside the front and back gate entrances.

 directions to the festival